-Laws, rules and regulations, not Alerts, specify the requirements for practice and violating them constitutes professional misconduct.
-Not adhering to this Alert may be interpreted as professional misconduct only if the conduct also violates pertinent law, rules and regulations, some citations of which are listed at the end of this Alert.
+Disclaimer: Law, rules and regulations, not Guidelines, specify the requirements for practice and violating them constitutes professional misconduct.
+Not adhering to this Guideline may be interpreted as professional misconduct only if the conduct also violates pertinent law, rules and regulations.

 Alert 6: Practice of Physical Therapy Under a Limited Permit and Supervision of Permittees